 You can request a bus that’s bigger than you need.
-For example, under normal circumstances, your 20 passengers could easily fit in an average minibus But if you’d like to arrange a staggered seating formation so everyone can social distance en route, you’ll need to reserve a larger model, such as a 56-seat charter bus rental.
+For example, under normal circumstances, your 20 passengers could easily fit in a 20-passenger minibus But if you’d like to arrange a staggered seating formation so everyone can social distance en route, you’ll need to reserve a larger model, such as a 56-seat charter bus rental.

 - You can ask us about providing temperature checks to everyone as they board the bus.